mansur-gabidullin/learn-python-lesson-15/README.md

 ## Requirements
 * [Poetry](https://python-poetry.org/docs/) -- is a tool for dependency management and packaging in Python.
+* configure IDE to use poetry python interpreter in `.venv` folder

 ## How to start
 Open a terminal in a project root folder and run next commands: